wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 disabled by default, because it allocates objects as slowly as mark-sweep, and compacts the heap as extremely slowly as mark-compact.*</small>

-## GC and C extension API
+## GC and Ruby's C extension API

 You see.
-The GC algorithm CRuby uses dictates the design of the C extension
+The GC algorithm CRuby uses dictates the design of Ruby's C extension
 API:

 -   When CRuby used mark-sweep, *marking functions* were sufficient.
+    -   Inside marking functions, the idiomatic `rb_gc_mark(obj->x);` statement gives the GC the field value without updating the field.
 -   After compaction was introduced, *updating functions* were needed, too.
     -   Inside updating functions, the `rb_gc_location` function gets the new location of an object, and the idiomatic statement `obj->x =